Vanishing coefficients in two $q$-series related to Legendre-signed partitions: Introduction

-The author would like to thank Prof.\ Trevor Wooley for both suggesting this research and for financial support during this research.
+\textbf{Acknowledgements} The author would like to thank Prof.~Trevor Wooley for suggesting this research, and for financially supporting this research in part using Zoltners Professor start-up funding.
 To assist any readers wishing to verify or better understand our derivations, a Mathematica notebook documenting and implementing our computations is publicly available on the author's personal website.
+In addition we thank the referees for helpful feedback during publication.